 The company also offers multiroom integration via Airplay 2, which came with the release of iOS 11, alongside its brand new HomePod speaker, allowing Apple fans a similar listening experience to that offered by Amazon’s Echo and Google’s Cast products.

 Apple Music’s Beats 1 Radio is another huge bonus.
 The 24-hour live radio service features curation by famed DJs like Zane Lowe and numerous celebrities like Ryan Adams, Pharrell Williams, Mike D, and others.
 Beats 1 also frequently premieres some of the biggest songs in pop music.

-Speaking of premieres, Apple works hard to be the first to showcase songs from some of the world’s biggest pop artists, including Drake, Taylor Swift (who still remains notably absent from Spotify’s catalog), and Frank Ocean.
+Speaking of premieres, Apple works hard to be the first to showcase songs from some of the world’s biggest pop artists, including Drake, Taylor Swift, and Frank Ocean.

 If you’re a fan of the biggest names in pop, love radio-style listening, and own an iPhone or other Apple device, Apple Music could be your service of choice.

 Why you should subscribe: Pandora’s thumbs-up/thumbs-down algorithm still rules internet radio.

 Who it’s for: Those who like to press play and walk away.